(Even if you aren’t getting much traction).

-In the oil and gas business we see examples such as my favorite oil and gas industry website, Oilpro.com.
-Here is a graph showing a substantial increase in search visibility:
+In the oil and gas business, we see examples such as my favourite oil and gas industry website, Oilpro.com.

 It comes from an SEO monitoring tool that I use all the time, Semrush.

-The problem is that when a website is new, it doesn’t have the necessary authority signals for the search engines to rank new content highly enough for people to see it.
-New social media pages simply don’t have enough potential eyeballs on them for the viral process to take place.
+The problem is that when a website is new, it doesn’t have the necessary authority signals for the search engines to rank new content high enough for people to see it.
+New social media pages don’t have enough potential eyeballs on them for the viral process to take place.
 There needs to be a ‘critical mass’ of authority and viewers for the rich rewards to come.

-Here is the challenge:
+Here’s the challenge:

 Here are a few points to consider, to help you stay focused and on track.

-It could be that in 1 or 2 years time, a regular reader of your updates will need your product or service and will come to you.
+It could be that in one or two years, a regular reader of your updates will need your product or service and will come to you.
 The time will be right for them.
-They will be a stranger to you, but they will feel like they know you already because you have appeared in their social media stream alongside their friends and colleagues.
+They’ll be a stranger to you, but they’ll feel like they know you already because you’ve appeared in their social media stream alongside their friends and colleagues.

 Every update, blog post, and share will help you chip away at the task of creating a brand.
-This is similar to the traditional advertising billboards and TV adverts.
-Most of them do not have a ‘special offer’ or a telephone number to ‘call now’.
-In fact many are put off by this, these types of overt sales commercials tend to appear on tacky shopping channels.
+This process is similar to traditional advertising billboards and TV adverts.
+Most of them don’t have a ‘special offer’ or a telephone number to ‘call now’.
+Many are put off by this; these types of overt sales commercials tend to appear on tacky shopping channels.

-The editorial links that you have earned through doing good business will continue to link to your site and send referrals.
-The charts, research papers or instructional videos will be found by people that find them helpful.
-This could include the next generation of clients or peers for your particular industry sub-niche.
+The editorial links that you’ve earned through doing good business will continue to link to your site and send referrals.
+The charts, research papers or instructional videos will get found by people that see them as helpful.
+That could include the next generation of clients or peers for your particular industry sub-niche.